Lydiadel/house-pricing/README.md

 > Figure 1.
 Dashboard's Storyboard

 ### Dashboard
-The dashboard was elaborated in Tableau, applying the filters mentioned before.
-Contains bubble plot, appearing each bubble by size according to the sqm of the house and different color depending the condition of the house.
-A sale price vs sqm, all of this changing with the plot at the same time.
+The dashboard show the filters mentioned before.
+The user plays with the filter and by clicking on calculate price it displays, it uses the formula done with the machine learning model and displays the final price.
+In the navigation part is a exploratory analysis that contains a bubble plot, appearing each bubble by size according to the sqm of the house and different color depending the condition of the house, this was done for a deep analysis on how it was affected the price of houses with the model already implemented.
+Also there are a section for articles that show more information about house marketing.

-To access the dashboard link click [here](https://public.tableau.com/views/HousePricing_16551057154970/HousePricingPredictor?:language=es-ES&publish=yes&:display_count=n&:origin=viz_share_link).
+To access the dashboard link click [here](https://yempi.github.io/house-pricing/)